daizutabi/hydraflow/docs/examples/advanced.md

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_parallel
 ```

+Results of execution:

-- Experiment `job_parallel` created.
+- An experiment named `job_parallel` is created
-- same python script used but diffrenent experiment name
+- The same Python script is used but with a different experiment name
-- 2 python command executed sequentially.
+- 2 Python commands are executed sequentially
-- each python command contains 3 jobs executed in parallel.
+- Each Python command runs 3 jobs in parallel (using the `hydra/launcher=joblib` configuration)

-## Use submit command
+This demonstrates how HydraFlow makes Hydra's powerful features easily accessible.
+For more details about launchers, see the [Hydra documentation](https://hydra.cc/docs/plugins/joblib_launcher/).

+## Using the Submit Command

+For complex job execution patterns or submitting jobs to external systems, you can use the `submit` command with your own Python script or any other command:

 ```python title="submit.py" linenums="1"
 --8<-- "examples/submit.py"
 ```

+This demonstration `submit.py`:

-- `submit.py` just runs the command with options for demonstration.
+- Receives and executes the submitted command with options
-- actual `submit.py` may include submit command to the cluster.
+- In a production environment, it could perform more complex operations like submitting jobs to a cluster

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_submit --dry-run
 ```

+Dry run output:

-- first line: the commaned to be executed including temporary file.
+- First line: The command to be executed, including a temporary file
-- second line and following: parameter sets text in the temporary file.
+- Subsequent lines: Parameter sets that will be written to the temporary file

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_submit
 ```

+For more details about the `submit` command, see the [Job Configuration documentation](../part2-advanced/job-configuration.md#submit).

-## Clean up
+## Cleanup

 With HydraFlow, all important data is stored in MLflow, so you can safely delete the Hydra output directories: